Drakaris-Test/Skool-Courses-scraper/README.md

 - Generates clean HTML pages for each module (text + video)
 - Supports all Vimeo link formats (`/video/ID`, `/ID/hash`, shared links, etc.)
 - Fully terminal-based, fast, and portable
-- Resumes gracefully: existing modules and videos are skipped
+- Resumes gracefully: previously downloaded modules or videos are skipped if their files are present and non-empty

 ---